 - Guidance for new internet users and information about cookies

 - Finding information and services - Scrolling, browsing and using the keyboard or mouse

 - Assistance with Internet browsers/viewers, plug ins and printing pages

 Making content more accessible

-In order to ensure a consistent user experience for visitors to the site we use what are known as cascading style sheets (CSS for short).
-CSS enable us to enforce a corporate look-and-feel to our website which ensures that a consistent font typeface, use of colour and optimum text sizes are presented to you.
+In order to ensure a consistent user experience for visitors to the site, we use what are known as cascading style sheets (CSS for short).
+CSS enables us to enforce a corporate look-and-feel to our website which ensures that a consistent font typeface, use of colour and optimum text sizes are presented to you.